remirobert/Camembert/README.md

     var currentPage :INTEGER = 0
 }
 ```
-_The Book class corresponds to model, of my table Book in my database._
+_The Book class corresponds to model, and will be associated with the table Book in the database._

 <h4 align="center">Create a new element</h4>